Olex2/Olex2Manual/Tasks/05_model_building.md

 - to replace the last character type `CODE match sel -n=-suffix`.
 If no atoms are selected clicking on **Equivalent Fragments (Z'>1)** will show how the fragments will be matched.
 Type `CODE match -u` to return to the non-matched view.

 ## Sorting atoms in the .ins file
-The atoms can be sorted in the .ins file under `@Work|Sorting` by seleting the preferred sort order (Suffix, Z vlaue etc) and clicking £Refine£.
-Click £Report£ to view the sorted atoms.
+The atoms can be sorted in the .ins file under `@Work|Sorting` by seleting the preferred sort order (Suffix, Z vlaue etc) and clicking @@Refine@@.
+Click @@Report@@ to view the sorted atoms.
 Click on the info icon I_INFO in the beginning of the line to learn about more complicated sorting options (which can be accessed using the command-line only).

 ## Hydrogen Atoms